dwyl/phoenix-ecto-append-only-log-example/README.md

 ### Append-only Logs are an _excellent_ approach to data storage _because_:

-+ Data is _never over-written_ therefore it cannot be corrupted or lost.
++ Data is _never over-written_ therefore it cannot be corrupted or "lost".
-+ Field-level Version control and Accountability for all changes is _built-in_.
++ Field-level version control and accountability for all changes is _built-in_.
 + All changes to columns are _non-destructive additions_;
 Columns are never deleted or altered so existing code/queries never "break".
-This is _essential_ for "Zero Downtime Continuous Deployment".
+This is _essential_ for "**_Zero Downtime_ Continuous Deployment**".
- A database migration can be applied
+  + A database migration can be applied
-***before*** the application server is updated and the existing/current version of the app can continue to run like nothing happened.
+***before*** the app server is updated/refreshed and the existing/current version of the app can continue to run like nothing happened.
-- They allow you to process data in real-time.
-This makes them ideal for analytics. :bar_chart: 🤔
++ Data is stored as a "time series" therefore it can be used for analytics. 📊 🤔
 + "Realtime backups" are hugely simplified
 (_compared to standard SQL/RDBMS_);
 you simply stream the record updates to multiple storage locations/zones and can easily recover from any "outage".

-### _Examples_ use cases where an Append-only Log is _useful_:
+### _Examples_ where an Append-only Log is _useful_:

-- **CRM** - where customer data is updated and can be incorrectly altered, having the complete history of a record and being able to "time travel" through the change log is a really good idea. :clock10: :leftwards_arrow_with_hook: :white_check_mark:
+- **CRM** - where customer data is updated and can be incorrectly altered, having the complete history of a record and being able to "time travel" through the change log is a really good idea. 🕙 ↩️ 🕤 ✅
-- **CMS/Blog** - being able to "roll back" content means you can invite your trusted readers / stakeholders to edit/improve your content without "fear" of it decaying. :lock_with_ink_pen:
+- **CMS/Blog** - being able to "roll back" content
+means you can invite your trusted readers / stakeholders to edit/improve your content without "fear" of it decaying. 🔏
-- **E-Commerce** - both for journey/story tracking and transaction reliability.
-Also, same applies for the Product catalog (which is a specific type of CMS); having version history dramatically increases confidence in the site both from an internal/vendor perspective and from end-users.
+- **E-Commerce** - both for journey/cart tracking and transaction reliability. 🛒
+  + Also, the same applies for the Product catalog (which is a specific type of CMS);
+having version history dramatically increases confidence in the site both from an internal/vendor perspective and from end-users.
-This is especially useful for the reviews on e-commerce sites/apps where we want to be able to detect/see where people have updated their review following extended usage. e.g: did the product disintegrate after a short period of time? did the user give an initially unfavourable e.g 3/5 star review and over time come to realise that the product is actually exceptionally durable, well-designed and great value-for-money because it has lasted twice a long as any previous product they purchased to perform the same "job to be done"? :star::star::star::star::star:
+This is _especially_ useful for the reviews on e-commerce sites/apps where we want to be able to detect/see where people have updated their review following extended usage. e.g: did the product disintegrate after a short period of time? did the user give an initially unfavourable e.g: a 3/5 star review and over time come to realise that the product is actually exceptionally durable, well-designed and great value-for-money because it has lasted twice a long as any previous product they purchased to perform the same "job to be done"? ⭐️ ⭐️ ⭐️ ⭐️ ⭐️
-- **Chat** - a chat system should allow editing of previously sent messages for typos/inaccuracies. but that edit/revision history should be transparent not "message edited" (with no visibility of what changed).
-If a person deletes a message they should have to provide a comment indicating why they are "breaking" the chain (more on this later). :pencil2:
+- **Chat** - a chat system should allow editing of previously sent messages for typos/inaccuracies.
+But that edit/revision history should be transparent not just "message edited" (with no visibility of what changed). ✏️
+  + If a person deletes a message they should have to provide a comment indicating why they are "breaking" the conversation chain (_more on this later_).
 - **Social Networking** - not allowing people to delete a message without leaving a clarifying comment to promote accountability for what people write.
-In many cases this can reduce hate speech. :rage2::speech_balloon:
+In many cases this can reduce hate speech. 😡 💬 😇
-- **Most Other Consumer Web/Mobile Applications** - you name the app, there are ways in which an append-only log is applicable/useful/essential to the reliability/confidence in that app. :sparkling_heart:
+- **Most Other Consumer Web/Mobile Applications** - you name the app, there are ways in which an append-only log is applicable/useful/essential to the reliability/confidence in that app. 💖

 ## What?